Former South Korean military dictator Chun Doo-hwan dies at 90 | Law-Order

 Former South Korean military dictator Chun Doo-hwan dies at 90

-He passed away at his Seoul home early in the morning, Yonhap said.
-A former military commander, Chun presided over the 1980 Gwangju army massacre of pro-democracy demonstrators, a crime for which he was later convicted and received a commuted death sentence.
+His death came about a month after another former president and his coup comrade Roh Tae-woo https://www.reuters.com/world/asia-pacific/south-koreas-former-president-roh-tae-woo-dies-88-yonhap-2021-10-26, who played a crucial but controversial role in the country's troubled transition to democracy, died at age 88.
+An aloof, ramrod-straight Chun during his mid-1990s trial defended the coup as necessary to save the nation from a political crisis and denied sending troops into Gwangju.

-Former South Korean President Chun Doo-hwan, whose iron-fisted rule of the country following a 1979 military coup sparked massive democracy protests, died on Tuesday at the age of 90, the Yonhap news agency said.
-Chun had multiple myeloma, a blood cancer which was in remission, and his health had deteriorated recently.
-He passed away at his Seoul home early in the morning, Yonhap said.
+Former South Korean President Chun Doo-hwan, whose iron-fisted rule of the country following a 1979 military coup sparked massive democracy protests, died on Tuesday at the age of 90, his former press aide said.
+Chun had multiple myeloma, a blood cancer which was in remission, and his health had deteriorated recently, his former press secretary Min Chung-ki told reporters.
+He passed away at his Seoul home early in the morning and his body will be moved to a hospital for a funeral later in the day.

 A former military commander, Chun presided over the 1980 Gwangju army massacre of pro-democracy demonstrators, a crime for which he was later convicted and received a commuted death sentence.
 His death came about a month after another former president and his coup comrade Roh Tae-woo https://www.reuters.com/world/asia-pacific/south-koreas-former-president-roh-tae-woo-dies-88-yonhap-2021-10-26, who played a crucial but controversial role in the country's troubled transition to democracy, died at age 88.